 From very early on in the pandemic, our organization has worked very hard to develop new race strategies to keep our runners, staff, volunteers, and community safe.
 We continue to regularly make updates to our planning relative to the current state of the COVID-19 pandemic.
 As we get closer to the race, we will finalize our action plan with very detailed specifics.
 The below information is meant to give participants as much information as possible to allow them to prepare for the race and different possible scenarios.

 Current state guidelines allow for start volumes of up to 200 runners per hour in phase 2 and 300 runners per hour in phase 3.
 Racers must still start physically distanced and in small start waves (less than 10 or 15 respectively) or rolling starts.
 As we get closer to the 2021 event, we will release official start time options based upon the most current state of COVID-19.
-We anticipate that all runners will be able to start in the morning of May 16, 2021.
+We anticipate that all runners will be able to start in the morning of May 16, 2021, with start waves to be available between 7am to 10am with the course closing at 1:30pm.
 Runners will be able to self select start times with longer distances given priority for the earliest start times.
+Start wave selections will be made available a month before race day.

 Participants will cross aid stations roughly every 2-3 miles on the course.
 Aid Stations will be equipped with the following, water, sports drink and GU products.
 Depending on the state of the pandemic water and sports drink may be in bottled form or cups.